OCIPOC/courses-and-books/system-design-interview/content/ch14-design-youtube.md

 ## Detailed Design

 ### Ingest API
-Ingest API uploads new video files to the System.
+Ingest API allows uploading new video files to the System.
 The flow is simple, youtube users performs authentication and then upload video files (up to 1GB).
-Once vide files land in the raw data storage, the System perform transcoding.
+Once vide files land in the raw data storage, the System performs transcoding.

 ### Transcoder
+The Transcoder Service takes a file and creates slices in different resolutions.
+For example, given a 4K video file, it creates slices of 4s each for UHD, HD and SD resolutions.

 ### Video Store
+Any distributed object store can be used for storing video slices.
+In this example we will use AWS S3.
+We create a folder for each video.
+Under the main folder, we create UHD, HD, and SD subfolders.
+Each subfolder will contain slices (4sec video files).

+### CDN
+CDN delivers video files to the end user's players from the closest CDN edge.
+We can use a built-in property of the AWS CloudFront when AWS S3 is used as the origin, and CDN will play the role of cache.

 ### Metada Store
+Once video slices are in place, we create a manifest (a playlist).
+Video players load manifest and play video files one by one.
+Any document database can be used to implement the metadata store.
+For example it can be MongoDB, DynamoDB, ElasticSearch

 ### Consumer API
+Consumer API is a playback facade.
+Players load playlists from the Consumer API.